Cancer Registry

 The Indiana State Cancer Registry has data available through year 2022 which can be found within national cancer databases.
 Indiana cancer data submitted to CDC in November 2024 has met National Data Quality Standards for data publication in U.S. Cancer Statistics data products, and Indiana was awarded “Registry of Surveillance” status by CDC in May 2025:

 Click below to ensure your contact information is up to date with Indiana State Cancer Registry.
-Provided contact details will be used for updates on mandatory cancer case reporting, training, and official communications.
+Provided contact information will be used to help onboard your organization with E-Reporting, for updates on mandatory cancer case reporting, training opportunities, and other official communications.

 Click below to receive the latest Indiana State Cancer Registry E-Newsletter updated straight in your inbox.